 Why LLMs are so effective?
-Because language is though
+Because language is thought

 Dragana and I experienced telepathy.
 Twice.